Neko-Protocol/.github/profile/README.md

 interest payments.
 All positions are over-collateralized and backed by real-world assets.

-### 3. Zero-Knowledge-Verified Price Oracle
+### 3. Price Oracle

 Neko built the **first RWA oracle on the Stellar network**.

-It aggregates prices from multiple off-chain APIs and verifies them using **zero-knowledge proofs**, ensuring:
+It aggregates prices from multiple off-chain APIsM ensuring:

 -   Multi-source price integrity
 -   No leaking of API keys or internal logic
--   Trust-minimized price feeds
--   Safe and verifiable collateral valuations

 ### 4. Full-Stack UX + API Layer